 Driver licence

 You need to be 16 years old or over to drive in New Zealand.
-All drivers must have a current and valid New Zealand driver licence, International Driving Permit, or overseas licence.
-You can drive on an overseas licence for 12 months.
-Anyone with a licence that is not in English must get an authorised translation.
+All drivers must have a current and valid New Zealand driver’s license, International Driving Permit, or overseas license.
+You can drive on an overseas license for 12 months.
+Anyone with a license that is not in English must get an authorized translation.

 After 12 months you need to apply for a New Zealand license.
-Carry your licence with you at all times when driving.
+Carry your license with you at all times when driving.

-Learner licence When learning to drive, you must have a supervisor with you at all times when driving (a person who holds and has held a full licence for at least two years).
+License conditions: Learner license When learning to drive, you must have a supervisor with you at all times when driving (a person who holds and has held a full license for at least two years).
 No passengers unless you are accompanied by a supervisor.

-Restricted licence: You can drive on your own between 5am and 10pm.
+Restricted license: You can drive on your own between 5 am and 10 pm.
 To drive at other times you must have a supervisor with you.
 No passengers unless you are accompanied by a supervisor.

-Full licence: You can drive on your own and take passengers at any time.
+Full license: You can drive on your own and take passengers at any time.

-For more information on how to get a licence, see factsheet 45 Learning to drive: how to get your licence, available on the NZTA website: www.nzta.govt.nz
+For more information on how to get a license, see factsheet 45 Learning to drive: how to get your license, available on the NZTA website: www.nzta.govt.nz

 Printed brochures for what’s different about driving in NZ: https://www.nzta.govt.nz/resources/driving-in-nz/ (multiple languages)